D-Niermann/BreadCalculator/README.md

 ![alt text](https://github.com/D-Niermann/BreadCalculator/blob/master/Images/TutImg.png)

-## Install
+## Install for Windows

-No installation needed, just download the 'BreadCalculator.zip', unpack it and start the .exe.
+No installation needed, just download the 'BreadCalculator.zip', unpack it and start the BreadCalculator.exe.
+A warning may pop up.
+If it does, click "more info" and "open anyway".

 DOWNLOAD: https://github.com/D-Niermann/BreadCalculator/raw/Release/BreadCalculator-win32.zip